Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 Common dangers include:

-• Heavy Equipment Failures: Land rigs rely on large machines, which can cause serious injuries if they malfunction.
+Heavy Equipment Failures: Land rigs depend on large machines that can cause serious injuries when they malfunction.

-• Vehicle Accidents: Trucks and other vehicles present risks due to constant movement at and between sites.
+Vehicle Accidents: Trucks and other vehicles move constantly at and between sites, creating significant collision risk.

-• Toxic Exposure: Inland rig workers may face chemical dangers from benzene or silica dust.
+Toxic Exposure: Inland rig workers may face chemical hazards from benzene or silica dust.

-On land, oil rig accidents and injuries are not typically covered by maritime law or the Jones Act.
-Instead, state workers' compensation laws may apply, or injured rig workers may have grounds for personal injury lawsuits.
+Inland oil rig injuries aren’t typically covered by maritime law or the Jones Act.
+Instead, state workers’ compensation laws may apply, or injured workers may have grounds for personal injury lawsuits.

 Why the Distinction Matters

-The type of accident—offshore or inland—not only shapes the hazards a worker faces but also determines the legal framework for seeking compensation.
-Offshore injuries often involve complicated maritime laws, while inland cases follow state rules.
-Arnold & Itkin handles both offshore and land-based oil rig accident cases for clients across Louisiana, holding negligent employers and companies accountable in every region.
+Where an accident happens determines both the hazards a worker faces and the legal path forward.
+Offshore injuries involve complex maritime law.
+Inland cases follow state rules.
+We handle both for clients across Louisiana, holding negligent employers and companies accountable in every corner of the state.

-From refinery complexes along the Mississippi River to inland drilling sites in the state’s southern parishes, oil rig operations must comply with a complex web of state and federal safety rules designed to prevent catastrophic accidents.
+From refinery complexes along the Mississippi River to inland drilling sites in the state’s southern parishes, oil rig operations are subject to a layered system of state and federal safety rules designed to prevent catastrophic accidents.

-Regulation and oversight in Louisiana come from multiple agencies.
-The Louisiana Department of Conservation and Energy (previously the Louisiana Department of Energy and Natural Resources), through its Office of Conservation, regulates oil and gas drilling, well operations, and environmental safety at the state level.
-The Occupational Safety and Health Administration (OSHA) enforces federal workplace safety standards for land-based operations, requiring employers to follow strict procedures for training, equipment maintenance, and hazard communication.
-Offshore rigs and coastal facilities are additionally monitored by the Bureau of Safety and Environmental Enforcement (BSEE), which oversees the safe operation of energy production in the Gulf of Mexico.
+Oversight comes from multiple agencies.
+The Louisiana Department of Conservation and Energy, through its Office of Conservation, regulates oil and gas drilling, well operations, and environmental safety at the state level.
+OSHA enforces federal workplace safety standards for land-based operations, requiring employers to follow strict procedures for training, equipment maintenance, and hazard communication.
+Offshore rigs and coastal facilities are further monitored by the Bureau of Safety and Environmental Enforcement (BSEE), which oversees safe energy production in the Gulf of Mexico.

 Oil Rig Accident Lawyers in Baton Rouge: Serving Clients in Louisiana & Nationwide